Beta Reader Information

 2. Were there any misused, misspelled, or omitted words, etc.

 Note: This is usually caught by editors, but even traditionally published books have errors that come through.
-Even editors can get caught up in reading and not catch things if they’re not using software that flags things for them.
-It’s not a big deal if you don’t find any and someone else does, this is why I have 10 - 20 betas, at least 3 editors, and more eyes on the protect before publication.
+Even editors can get caught up in reading and not catch things if they’re not using software that flags things.
+It’s not a big deal if you don’t find any and someone else does, this is why I have 10-20 betas, at least 3 editors, and more eyes on the project before publication.

 • End Notes: